 Schedule an Advisory Appointment with our Davie / Fort Lauderdale team

-We have introduced changes to our application process for the 2025-2026 cycle.
-Letters of recommendation are no longer required for admission.
+We have updated the application process for the 2025–2026 admissions cycle.
+Letters of recommendation are no longer required.
 Instead, applicants must request professional recommendations using the standardized rating scale within the PharmCAS or PharmGRAD application.
-Please review the following instructions carefully to ensure a smooth application experience:

-Individuals who have expressed interest in the M.S. in Pharmaceutical Affairs program and have applied through PharmCAS are not required to submit a new application via PharmGRAD.
-Please complete this MSPA application.
+Applicants interested in the M.S. in Pharmaceutical Affairs (MSPA) who have already applied through PharmCAS do not need to submit a separate PharmGRAD application.
+Please complete the MSPA application only.

-Application deadlines vary based on program; applications are processed and accepted on a rolling basis, so apply early to reserve your spot.
+Application deadlines vary by program.
+Admissions are offered on a rolling basis, so we strongly encourage you to apply early to secure your spot.

-To apply for the Advanced Standing pathway, you must hold a Pharmacy degree from a foreign university.
-Additionally, for applicants who graduated from pharmacy school 10 or more years ago, we have specific criteria:
+To apply for the Advanced Standing pathway, applicants must hold a pharmacy degree from a foreign university.
+Applicants who graduated from pharmacy school 10 or more years ago must also meet one of the following requirements:

 You can find more information about the Pharm.D Entry Level program here, and more information about the Advanced Standing Program here.